kukeiko/natex/README.md

 ## _merge(...others: Map&lt;K, V&gt;[]): Map&lt;K, V&gt;

 Returns a new map containing the values of all maps.
-Only the first occurence of an item is kept.

 ## _minus(...others: Map&lt;K, V&gt;[]): Map&lt;K, V&gt;